 In On Top of Table Mountain.
 Remarkable Visitors over 500 Years (R300), Joan Kruger has collected the most thrilling reports to write a ‘biography’ of Table Mountain.
 The book tells the stories of 27 of the most exceptional visitors, along with their original accounts of ascending Cape Town’s most famous landmark.

 To obtain the book, send an email with your order to [email protected], noting the number of books, your Wild Card number and postal address.
 You will receive an invoice with the banking details.
-This offer is valid till 28 February 2017.

 The three lucky winners are: John Taylor, Greta Pegram, Bruce Robinson